tetrotibo/wogamifx/README.md

 - Embedded sound previews and branding assets

 ## Licensing
-Website, screenshots, and audio and video demos are all original works and protected.
+Website, screenshots and audio and video demos are all original works and protected.
 See [LICENSE.txt](https://github.com/tetrotibo/wogamifx/blob/main/LICENCE.txt) for details regarding code and media usage rights.